WHYAMERICASUCKS.COM

 The broader review literature says the same problem is showing up across many lineages and regions, with habitat destruction, agricultural intensification including pesticide use, climate change, and invasive species acting together.

-A neat lawn is usually a stripped-down habitat
+A neat lawn is usually an engineered absence

 NRCS guidance does not treat mowed lawn as a pollinator solution.
 It says mowed lawn area should be minimized in favor of native wildflowers, shrubs, and grasses, and says native plants should dominate habitat areas.

-That matters because subdivisions replace diverse groundcover, host plants, and shelter with turf that is often mowed short, chemically treated, or managed to look empty.
+Subdivisions replace diverse groundcover, host plants, and shelter with turf that is often mowed short, chemically treated, or managed to look empty.
+The look that many neighborhoods reward is a landscape with fewer flowering resources, fewer nesting spaces, and fewer tolerated weeds or shrubs.

 USDA ARS says pesticide residues show up in bees, wax, and bee-collected pollen, including chemicals that were not used in the fields where bees were placed.
 The agency says many exposures are likely occurring through off-target drift onto nearby plants.